Maternity package: Argentina

 In July 2015, Argentina's Ministry of Health under then-president Cristina Fernandez de Kirchner introduced "Plan Qunita" which distributes maternity packages to parents of newborn babies.
 At the rollout of the program, about 144,000 Qunitas were issued.

 Australia

 In Australia, the state of New South Wales began a program providing a baby bundle to the parents of every baby born from 1 January 2019.
 The bundle contains picture books, mats, a first aid kit, a sleeping bag, thermometers, and consumable child-care products such as cloths and wipes, with a total retail value of AU$300.

 Similarly, the state of Victoria began a baby bundle program starting from July 2019, for all first-time parents and carers.

 Canada

 In 2016, a program modeled on the Finnish baby box concept was launched in the northern territory of Nunavut, as a way of combatting its high infant mortality rate.

+England

+The Brighton and Hove City Council voted in 2024 to adopt a baby box programme for 100 newborns, making it the first city in England to adopt the baby box programme.
+The baby box programme was proposed by councilmembers Bruno De Oliveira and Joy Robinson.